Ready to talk Barbaresco and Barolo wine tour planning?

 How to organize your time.

-If you can, focus on a certain area each day.
-When we get more than one day with clients we start with a day in Barbaresco.
-These wines tend to be softer, more approachable due to a more maritime climate.
-It’s a good way to kick off your Barbaresco and Barolo wine tour.
+I suggest you focus on a certain area each day.
+When I get more than one day with clients, I start with a day in Barbaresco as these wines tend to be softer, more approachable due to a more maritime climate.
 If you spend one day in the Barbaresco zone, then another day in the Barolo zone you can get in more village stops and have more time with producers.
-It also makes it easier to fit in three visits if you want to try to do more.

 When should I start booking appointments?